actuallyReallyAlex/Bitburner-Community/README.md

 I've compiled every script that was ever mentioned in a post on the BitBurner subreddit, and placed them into folders for convenience.
 I encourage you to make edits, additions, and supply constructive criticism.

 *Added scripts are verified to be able to run without a runtime error.
-If a script was posted as needing fixing, it was not added to this database.*
+If a script was posted as needing fixing, it was not added to this database.
+If an update made a workaround script obsolete, it was not added.*

 ## Getting Started